Approximate k-uniform states: definition, construction and applications: Main Results

 \subsection{Haar random unitary construction of approximate $k$-uniform states}

 Next we show our results on generating $\epsilon$-approximate $k$-uniform states from Haar random unitary.
 Previous works \cite{Page_1993} have fully investigated the eigenvalue distribution of reduced Haar random states.
-The explicit eigenvalue distribution function of a reduced density matrix on $m$ local dimension over an $nm$-dimensional Haar random pure state is given by:

-where $p_1,\cdots,p_m$ are the eigenvalues of reduced density matrix, and $\delta(x)$ being the Dirac delta function.
 To study the property of Haar random states within the framework of $k$-uniform states, we can relax the condition to approximate $k$-uniform states.
 With Definition~\ref{def:k-u} of approximate $k$-uniform states, we first show that under certain conditions, a Haar random state $\ket\psi$ is an $\epsilon$-approximate $k$-uniform state with high probability.

 \begin{theorem} A Haar random state $\ket\psi\in (\mathbb C^d)^{\otimes n}$ is an $\epsilon$-approximate $k$-uniform state with success probability $\mathrm{Prob}_H\mathrm{(success)}$ greater than

 where